 Heritage treasures are being brought back to life and integrated with the very best of 21st century design.

 Inspiration and Expertise

 Cooper and Company draws on the expertise of many outstanding firms and individuals across the Britomart projects.

 Leading Australian firm Johnson Pilton Walker, led by acclaimed architect Richard Johnson, has had a vital role in providing inspiration and direction for Britomart’s architectural evolution.

-As well as providing master planning guidance, JPW has been responsible for the design of three of Britomart’s new buildings, the Ernst & Young Building and the two elements of Westpac on Takutai Square, along with the Britomart streetscape and Takutai Square development projects.
+As well as providing master planning guidance, JPW has been responsible for the design of three of Britomart’s new buildings, the EY Building and the two elements of Westpac on Takutai Square, along with the Britomart streetscape and Takutai Square development projects.